-6.1 Engagement programme

-QUAN TITY Targets
+QUAN ΤΙΤΥ Targets

-6.1.1 Speakers' Programme: 2 each year
+6.1 Speakers Programme: 2 each year

 Host subject matter experts to speak with agencies with significant interest in online violent extremism.

-6.1.2 Training Programme: 2 each year
+6.2 Training Programme: 2 each year

 Deliver training to enforcement agencies on the classification framework as applied to violent extremist material.

-QUALI TY

-6.1.3 Responses to Client Satisfaction surveys completed by participants "Very Good" or better.
-80%
+QUAL ΙТΥ

+6.3 A qualitative analysis is conducted to review the applicatic n of s22A-D and Part 7A.